-The Board of Directors has no policy mandating the separation of the offices of Chairman of the Board and Chief Executive Officer.
+The Board has no policy mandating the separation of the offices of Chairman of the Board and Chief Executive Officer.
 However, as the oversight responsibilities of directors continues to increase, we believe it is beneficial to have an independent chairman whose sole job for the Company is leading the Board.
-We believe the separation of the Chairman and Chief Executive Officer roles provides strong leadership for our board, while positioning our Chief Executive Officer as the leader of the Company in the eyes of our customers, employees and other stakeholders.
+We believe the separation of the Chairman and Chief Executive Officer roles provides strong leadership for our Board, while positioning our Chief Executive Officer as the leader of the Company in the eyes of our customers, employees and other stakeholders.

-If, in the future, the Chief Executive Officer is serving as Chairman of the Board, then the Board of Directors will name a lead director who would, among other specified responsibilities, serve as the leader of the independent directors and facilitate communication between the Chairman/CEO and the other directors.
+If, in the future, the Chief Executive Officer is serving as Chairman of the Board, then the Board will name a lead director who would, among other specified responsibilities, serve as the leader of the independent directors and facilitate communication between the Chairman/CEO and the other directors.

-In March of 2016, the Board of Directors, upon the recommendation of the Nominating and Corporate Governance Committee, temporarily increased the size of the Board from seven to eight members and appointed John W. Gibson to serve as a Board member to fill the resulting vacancy.
-Mr. Gibson's term commenced on April 1, 2016 and expires at the 2016 Annual Meeting.
-The size of the Board will revert to seven coincident with the Annual Meeting when Paul K. Lackey retires from the Board at the end of his term in accordance with the Board's retirement policy.
-The Board continues to have one non-independent member, the Chief Executive Officer of the Company.
-A number of our independent board members have served as members of senior management or as directors of other public companies.
+In June 2018, the Board, upon the recommendation of the Nominating and Corporate Governance Committee, temporarily increased the size of the Board from seven to eight members and appointed Liane K. Hinrichs to serve as a Board member.
+Ms. Hinrichs' term commenced on June 5, 2018 and expires at the Annual Meeting.
+The size of the Board will revert to seven coincident with the Annual Meeting when Tom E. Maxwell retires from the Board at the end of his term in accordance with the Board's mandatory retirement policy.

+The Board continues to have one non-independent member, the President and Chief Executive Officer of the Company.
+A number of our independent Board members have served as members of senior management or as directors of other public companies.
 Our Audit, Compensation and Nominating and Corporate Governance Committees are comprised solely of independent directors, each with a different independent director serving as chair of the committee.
-We believe that the number of independent, experienced directors that make up our Board of Directors, along with the independent oversight of the board by the non-executive Chairman, benefits our Company and our stockholders.
+We believe that the number of independent, experienced directors that make up our Board, along with the independent oversight of the Board by the non-executive Chairman, benefits our Company and our stockholders.

 The Audit Committee and full Board jointly oversee the Company's risk management processes.
 The Audit Committee receives regular reports from management regarding the Company's assessment of risks.
-In addition, the Audit Committee and the full Board of Directors focus on the most significant risks facing the Company and the Company's general risk management strategy, and also ensure that risks undertaken by the Company are consistent with the Board of Directors' appetite for risk.
-While the Board of Directors oversees the Company's risk management, Company management is responsible for day-to-day risk management processes.
+In addition, the Audit Committee and the full Board focus on the most significant risks facing the Company and the Company's general risk management strategy, and seek to ensure that risks undertaken by the Company are consistent with the Board's appetite for risk.
+While the Board oversees the Company's risk management, Company management is responsible for day-to-day risk management processes.
 We believe this division of responsibilities is the most effective approach for addressing the risks facing our Company and that our Board leadership structure supports this approach.

-Meetings and Committees of the Board of Directors
+Meetings and Committees of the Board

-The Company's Board of Directors met seven times during fiscal year 2016.
+The Company's Board met eleven times during fiscal year 2018.
 The Board has three standing committees - the Audit Committee, the Compensation Committee, and the Nominating and Corporate Governance Committee.
 Each of the members of each of the committees qualifies as an "independent director" under the NASDAQ listing standards.
-During fiscal 2016, each director attended a minimum of 75% of the total number of meetings of the Board and of the total number of meetings held by all committees of which he was a member.
+During fiscal 2018, each director attended a minimum of 75% of the total number of meetings of the Board and of the total number of meetings held by all committees of which he or she was a member.

 The Company's Corporate Governance Guidelines provide that each director is expected to attend the annual meetings of stockholders of the Company.
-All of the members of the Company's Board of Directors attended the 2015 annual meeting.
+All of the members of the Company's Board attended the 2017 Annual Meeting of Stockholders with the exception of Ms. Hinrichs who was appointed to the Board in June 2018.